 - 1. Heart rate monitor and corresponding watches are allowed. - 2.
 Radios and earphones are forbidden. - 3.
-It is not allowed to skate with plaster, synthetic plaster or any hard contention.
-No hard plaster cast is allowed on the floor. - 4.
+It is not allowed to skate with plaster, synthetic plaster or any hard contention. - 4.
 The judge is in power to ask to the skater to take off any item which in his judgment may present a danger for himself or the other skaters.

-Procedure for Indoor Inline Speed Skating Competitions
+Procedure for Indoor Speed Competitions

-In roller speed skating competition, contestants race in packs on an oval track marked by pylons.
-Races are run only in a counterclockwise direction.
-The distances which contestants race are determined by age division.
+In speed competition, skaters race in packs on an oval track marked by pylons.
+Races are run only in a counter clockwise direction.
+The distances which skaters race are determined by age division.
 Individual champions in a division are determined by the placements they earn in the final race of each distance skated.
-Races are officiated by referees who are in stationary positions located around the track and by stationary corner
+Races are officiated by Judges who are in stationary positions located around the track and by stationary corner